Taking notes in university is an important skill that can help you do better in your classes.

 Look for themes and concepts that recur throughout your notes and draw lines or arrows to show how they are related.

-Create summaries for each lecture or section to distill the main points into concise, manageable chunks of information.
+Create summaries for each lecture or section to turn the main points into short, easy-to-handle pieces of information.
 This helps in identifying overarching themes and linking new information with what you already know.

 Concept maps can be highly effective for illustrating relationships between different ideas.